paulrobustelli/Force-Fields/README.md

 ##### Note on DES-amber Charge Scaling ######

-DES-amber has charges an ions that are scaled by a factor of 0.9
+DES-amber has charges and charged ions that are scaled by a factor of 0.9

 This means if you are combining this force fields with lipids, ligands, or nucleic acids with net charges, the total charge of the system will not be neutral

 You can either scale the charges of the other molecules (not recommended ) or use DES-amber_SF1.0 (scale factor 1.0) which does not contain scaled charges